the conversation gap: what spain is doing that nobody wants to talk about

 this is where the comparison gets genuinely uncomfortable.

-spain leads the eu in life expectancy, despite spending less than many of its neighbors.
-99.5% of the population is covered by the public health system. the system has real limitations — waiting times are a known issue, and post-pandemic budget constraints created strain. this isn't a polished pr version. but the math doesn't move: the u.s. spends the most and gets less.
+99.5% of spain's population is covered by the public health system. the system has real limitations — waiting times are a documented issue, and post-pandemic budget pressure created real strain. this isn't a polished pr version of the spanish model. but the math doesn't shift: the u.s. spends the most and gets less. a lot less.

 the conversation we're not having is why that tradeoff is treated as evidence that the american model is working.